chongyi-zheng/stable_contrastive_rl/README.md

 ```

 ## Questions?
-If you have any questions, comments, or suggestions, please reach out to Chongyi Zheng (chongyiz@andrew.cmu.edu).
+If you have any questions, comments, or suggestions, please reach out to Chongyi Zheng (chongyiz@princeton.edu).